With Nearly 30M Views In A Week, Here's How 'The Irishman' Whacks Scorsese's Other Crime Epics

 "Taxi Driver"

-There's no weekly box office data available for what's probably Scorsese's best-known film.
+There's no weekly box office data available for what's probably Scorcese's best-known film.
 But the viewership over the years is much higher than the number of people who saw it in theaters when it came out in 1976, because nobody who has ever taken a film class has finished the course without watching the De Niro classic.
-Still, its total worldwide gross was $27 million (about $122 million when adjusted for inflation).
+Still, its total worldwide gross was just $27 million.

 Hard as it may be for film buffs to believe, far fewer people paid the 1976 average ticket price of $2.13 to see "Taxi Driver" in the theater - about 12.6 million people - than watched "The Irishman" last week.

-Cinema Loses To...'Not Cinema'
+Cinema Loses To 'Not Cinema'

 Earlier this year, Scorsese created some controversy when he said Marvel films aren't really "cinema."